 No longer in collection.
-Similar pocket and velcro arrangement to khaki BDU (Sample 9, below).
+Similar pocket and velcro arrangement to khaki BDU (Sample 8, below).

 No longer in collection.

 Pockets slanted outwards, perhaps for easier access while wearing under plate carrier.

 Similar pocket and velcro arrangement to woodland BDU (Sample 3, above).

-NSW type modifications, same velcro and pocket arrangement as Sample 11.
-Found together with Sample 11.
+NSW type modifications, same velcro and pocket arrangement as Sample 10.
+Found together with Sample 10.

+No velcro.
 Arm pockets stitched by hand in the field.